cortex-lab/phy/docs/plugins.md

     def attach_to_controller(self, controller):
         def coords(cluster_ids):
             """Must return a Bunch object with pos, spike_ids, spike_clusters."""
-            # We select 200 spikes from the selected clusters, using a batch size of 50 spikes.
+            # We select 200 spikes from the selected clusters.
             # WARNING: lasso and split will work but will *only split the shown subselection* of
             # spikes.
 You should use the `load_all` keyword argument to `coords()` to load all
             # spikes before computing the spikes inside the lasso, however (1) this could be